canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 **Don't make private methods public to test them.** Test private methods when calling your code under test through its public methods.

-**Have a single Act and Assert parts in your tests.** Don't put test values inside a collection to loop through it and assert on each value.
+**Have a single Act and Assert parts in your tests.** Don't put test values inside a collection to loop through it and assert on each one.
 Use parameterized tests to test the same scenario with different test values.

 **Use the right assertion methods of your testing framework.** For example, use `Assert.IsNull(result);` instead of `Assert.AreEqual(null, result);`.